NSAPH-Projects/heat-alerts_RL/README.md

 This is code for investigating applicability of reinforcement learning (RL) to environmental health, specifically issuance of heat alerts in the United States.
 The associated paper can be found [here](https://arxiv.org/abs/2312.14196).
 Additional information on the observational dataset we use can be found at the end of this document.

+The RL simulator we develop here is available in the Python package [weather2alert](https://github.com/NSAPH-Projects/weather2alert).

 ### Installing the conda environment:
 ```
 conda env create -f envs/rl/env-linux.yaml